HL7/phd/src/pagecontent/spotNumeric.md

 This example shows a basic numeric observation.
 It does have a single component element as the measurement also contained a Supplemental Types attribute indicating the measurement is a SPOT (stable average).

-Note there is no logical id in this resource as this resource is being uploaded to the server in a create operation.
-The server will create the logical id and return it to the sender in the response.
+Note there is no logical id in this resource as this resource is being uploaded to the server in a conditional create operation.
+The server will use the identifier to check that no other Observation resource exists on the server with the same identfier.
+If there is not such resource present, the server will create the logical id and return it to the sender in the response.
 Pulse oximeters reporting a SPOT measurement have a time stamp thus there is a reference to the coincident time stamp.

 <pre>
 {